Squashie01/Squashie01/README.md

 - 👋 Hi, I’m @Squashie01
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-Python
+React
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ...
 On Earth